N5GEH/n5geh.tools.entirety/docs/GUI_TUTORIALS.md

 ## *Modules*
-Modules are developed to interact with FIWARE Generic Enablers (GEs)Entities , currently, Entirety supports interaction with the following Generic Enablers: Orion, IoT Agent-JSON, and QuantumLeap.
+Modules are developed to interact with FIWARE Generic Enablers (GEs).
+Currently, Entirety supports interaction with the following Generic Enablers: Orion, IoT Agent-JSON, and QuantumLeap.
 Accordingly, the Apps "Entities", "Devices", and "Notifications" are developed to communicate with these GEs.
 The following pages will guide you through each module.

 1. [Entities](GUI_TUTORIALS/ENTITIES.md)